ozeanjs/ozean/docs/docs/intro/core-concepts.md

 # Core Concepts

-OceanJs is built on a **Modular Architecture**, inspired by Angular, which gives your code a clear, scalable, and easy-to-extend structure.
+OzeanJs is built on a **Modular Architecture**, inspired by Angular, which gives your code a clear, scalable, and easy-to-extend structure.

-The main components of an OceanJs application consist of three key parts:
+The main components of an OzeanJs application consist of three key parts:

 - **Modules**: The containers for organizing various components.
 - **Providers**: Classes that handle Business Logic (mostly Services).